When a couple makes the huge decision to have a baby, they have so many hopes and dreams.

 They think with excitement on the cute outfits to dress their child in.
-How they may design the nursery with a jungle theme and how Dad will coach his son’s soccer team.
+How they may design the nursery with a jungle theme and how Dad will coach his child’s soccer team.

 They plan how many children they want, who will stay home with the baby, will Mum go back to work?